Easy Tortellini Spinach Soup

 On my blog Living Large in A Small House, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
 You can find my full Disclosure Policy HERE

 I make a pretty big batch so I have some for lunch later in the week.
-Then freeze it in an airtight container or a freezer bag.
-It makes a great nutritious lunch or a quick dinner on a cold night.
+Then freeze the rest in airtight containers or freezer bags.
+It makes a great freezer meal that is perfect for a nutritious lunch or a quick dinner on a cold night.

 Equipment